When a tooth needs a crown, and when it does not

 A crown is a custom-made cap that fits over a damaged or weakened tooth, covering it completely from the gumline up.
 It restores the tooth's shape, size, strength, and appearance.
 Once cemented in place, it functions like a natural tooth.

-Crowns are made from different materials porcelain (ceramic), porcelain fused to metal, or full metal (usually for back teeth where aesthetics matter less than strength).
+Crowns are made from different materials: porcelain (ceramic), porcelain fused to metal, or full metal (usually for back teeth where aesthetics matter less than strength).
 The material affects both cost and longevity.
 A well-placed crown typically lasts 15 to 25 years with good care.

 When a Crown Is Clearly Necessary

-There are situations where a crown is the appropriate sometimes only option:
+There are situations where a crown is the appropriate, sometimes only, option:

 After a root canal.
 A root canal removes the tooth's pulp and nerve, which significantly weakens the tooth structure.
 Back teeth, which take the brunt of chewing forces, almost always need a crown afterward to prevent cracking.
 Front teeth sometimes can be restored with a filling instead, but many dentists still recommend crowns for comprehensive protection.